Certified Instructor Training Programs

 - $500 of the training fee is required to begin the Pre-Training Phase of the program.
 After this fee has been paid, the Candidate will create an Individualized Training Plan with his or her Supervisor.

 - $500 for Candidates who will be starting new Centers or $250 for Candidates from Established Centers including California is required two months before the CPT date (for January trainings this is normally around November 15th).

 - The final installment of $1,500 for Candidates who will be starting Centers or $450 for Candidates from Established Centers including California is due one month prior to training (for January training dates, this is normally end of December.)

 We are open to discussing some flexibility in the payment plan.
 Sometimes it works before for Candidates to spread their payments out into smaller installments.
 However, because we commit a large amount of resources to conducting the training program, we do require that the training to be paid in full one month prior to the date of the Comprehensive Program Training.
 All alternate payment plans must be approved by our Executive Director.

-Note: The Application Fee and Training Fees listed above are separate from other potential costs including long distance telephone, background check, international mailing of materials, travel, etc. For all phone communication, we request that the Candidate be the one to call us (to cover long-distance charges) or, preferably to be able to use a free video conferencing service (such as Skype).
+Note: The Application Fee and Training Fees listed above are separate from other potential costs including long distance telephone, background check, international mailing of materials, travel, additional training programs or conferences we offer that the Candidate might choose to register for, etc. For all phone communication, we request that the Candidate be the one to call us (to cover long-distance charges) or, preferably to be able to use a free video conferencing service (such as Skype).